pcatach/pcatach.github.io/_posts/coroutines.md

 2 dogs barked in total.
 ```

-To learn more, see _Fluent Python_ by Luciano Ramalho.
+To learn more, you can read _Fluent Python_ by Luciano Ramalho.